h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 | 2889-9788  | \#1 |
 | 9789-12905 |\#2   |

+[tbd: ]
-To transfer these different optitrack coordinates to [our coordinate](#our-coordinate-setting), we apply coordinate transformation via the 4 x 4 transformation matrices captured in the original optitrack system (addressed in the script [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py)).
+To transfer these different optitrack coordinates to [The coordinate](#our-coordinate-setting), we apply coordinate transformation via the 4 x 4 transformation matrices captured in the original optitrack system (addressed in the script [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py)).
 The specific transformation matrices are shown in [here](#system-id-and-transformation-matrix).
 <!--
 ```
 object_tc_transformation_matrix = np.matmul(origin_transformation_matrix, object_optitrack_raw_transformation_matrix)
 ``` -->

 ### Note
 * Additional transformation.
-Due to the capturing limitation, we need additional transformation to correct some parts of tracking data in some takes (addressed in the script [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py)).
-They are:
+We need additional transformation to correct some parts of tracking data in some takes (addressed in the script [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py)).
+They are: [tbd: polishing + code]

 |  Take   | Part | Rotation |
 |  :----:  | :----:  |:----:  |